Generic selectors

 Nathan Kan

-Nathan is passionate about the intersection of law and science.
-Whilst serving as Sponsorship Director and subsequently as Vice President of the Science and Technology Law Association (SATLA) at the University of Melbourne, he led various engagement events, workshops and publications covering a range of STEM fields, including life sciences, artificial intelligence and digital transformation.
+Nathan is a lawyer specialising in life sciences, providing legal advice and litigation support across intellectual property and commercial disputes.
+He is passionate about the intersection of law and science, and during his time with the Science and Technology Law Association at the University of Melbourne, he helped lead events, workshops and publications across STEM fields including life sciences, AI and digital transformation.